vegaprotocol/specs/protocol/0061-simple-POS-rewards - SweetWater.md

 1. `numberOfValidators` - the actual number of validators running the consensus (derived from running chain)
 1. `totalStake` - the total number of units of the staking and governance asset (VEGA) associated to the Vega chain (but not necessarily delegated to a specific validator).
 1. `compLevel` - This is a Network parameter that can be changed through a governance vote.
 Valid values are in the range 1 to infinity i.e. (including 1 but excluding infinity) i.e. `1 <= compLevel < infinity`.
 Full name: `reward.staking.delegation.competitionLevel`.
 Default `1.1`.
-1. `optimalStakeMultiplier` - another network parameter which together control how much the validators "compete" for delegated stake.
+1. `reward.staking.delegation.optimalStakeMultiplier` - another network parameter which together with `compLevel` control how much the validators "compete" for delegated stake.
 1. `reward.staking.delegation.payoutDelay` - the time betweeen the end of epoch (when the rewards are calculated)

 ### Other network parameters: